gmosx/nitro-js/docs/templates.md

 Please notice:

-1. {{title}} is unescaped to {title} after the Layout template evaluation (standard template behaviour).
-It will be interpolated at run time.
+1. {.meta-left}..{.meta-right} is used to produce {title} after the parent template evaluation.
+It will be interpolated at run time when the child template is evaluated.
 2. {.block xxx}....{.end xxx} blocks define fragments that are passed as values to the parent template.
 A special value called 'yield' captures the whole of the template as a convenience.